devgateway/www.developmentgateway.org/_posts/2006-05-08-international-it-and-development-experts-join-development-gateway-board.md

 created: 1147109704
 old_path: news/international-it-and-development-experts-join-development-gateway-board
 title: International IT and Development Experts Join Development Gateway Board
-lede: Dr. Hisham El-Sherif of Egypt, Mr. Walter Fust of Switzerland and Mr. Dhanendra Kumar of India have been elected to the Board of Directors of the Development Gateway Foundation, an Internet-focused spin-off of the World Bank.
+excerpt: Dr. Hisham El-Sherif of Egypt, Mr. Walter Fust of Switzerland and Mr. Dhanendra Kumar of India have been elected to the Board of Directors of the Development Gateway Foundation, an Internet-focused spin-off of the World Bank.
 The Development Gateway provides web-based solutions to help developing countries improve governance and